steverhall/SonosPhone/ReadKey/README.md

 The gist of this is simple, run an infinite loop to collect keypresses and run commands based on the key pressed.
 The commands, in this case, all talk to the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api), also running as a service on the same device.

+The Sonos room is hard-coded in this file.
+I only wanted Sonos Phone to control one room.
+It's certainly possible to modify this code to have a key sequence to cycle through (or choose directly) the rooms on your Sonos system.

 Commands are as follows:

 | Key sequence | Command |